PearsonDevelopersNetwork/LearningStudio-MobileCritiques-iOS/README.md

 The application can be run through the simulator from XCode.
 It's a universal app, so any device should work.
 We've tested with iPhone 6.

-Note: Best results with the peer to peer technology were acheived by all devices disabling bluetooth and connecting to the same wifi network.
+Note: The simulator was very unreliable for the peer to peer functionality after upgrading to Xcode7.
+Best results were achieved with actual devices on the same wifi network and bluetooth disabled.

 ## License